ossf/education/terminology/glossary/Groups and Organizations/PSIRT/NIST.md

 ## Description

-A Product Security Incident Response Team is responsible for identifying, assessing and remediating risks associated with security vulnerabilities within the products of an organization.
+A Product Security Incident Response Team (PSIRT) is responsible for identifying, assessing and remediating risks associated with security vulnerabilities within the products of an organization.

 ## Source